uptane/uptane-standard/uptane-standard.md

 Full verification of metadata means that the ECU checks that the Targets metadata about images from the Director repository matches the Targets metadata about the same images from the Image repository.
 This provides resilience to a key compromise in the system.

-Full verification MAY be performed by either primary or secondary ECUs.
-In the following instructions, whenever an ECU is directed to download metadata, it applies only to primary ECUs.
+Full verification MAY be performed by either Primary or Secondary ECUs.
+In the following instructions, whenever an ECU is directed to download metadata, it applies only to Primary ECUs.

-If {{TAP-5}} is supported and a primary has an external connection to the Uptane repositories, a primary ECU SHALL download metadata and images following the rules specified in that TAP.
-If {{TAP-5}} is not supported or if the primary does not have an external connection to the Uptane repositories, the download SHOULD follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.
+If {{TAP-5}} is supported and a Primary has an external connection to the Uptane repositories, a Primary ECU SHALL download metadata and images following the rules specified in that TAP.
+If {{TAP-5}} is not supported, or if the Primary does not have an external connection to the Uptane repositories, the download SHOULD follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.

-Before starting full verification, the repository mapping metadata MUST be consulted to determine where to download metadata from.
+Before starting full verification, it must be determined from where metadata should be downloaded.
+For this task, the repository mapping metadata MUST be consulted.
 This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
-If a more complex repository layout is being used, refer to {{DEPLOY}} for guidance on how to determine where to download metadata from.
+If a more complex repository layout is being used, refer to {{DEPLOY}} for guidance on how to determine where metadata should be downloaded from.

 In order to perform full verification, an ECU SHALL perform the following steps: